Networking in simple terms means exchanging information to build a professional relationship.

 It is through the help of your network that you can get recommended and eventually land your dream job.

 For some, it might be a daunting task, for others, it might be a piece of cake.
-We are here to sail you through the process of networking so that next time switching or finding a job does not turn out to be cumbersome work.
+To sail you through the process of networking, you must read our how to network for a job guide so that next time switching or finding a job does not turn out to be cumbersome work.

-Read on to find answers to the following questions:
+Here you will find the answers to the following questions:

 - Tips for navigating through networking